-Additionally, during 2018, the Compensation Committee granted awards in connection with the initial onboarding of named executive officers or based on their increasing responsibilities with the Company.
-On June 1, 2018, Mr. Murdock received an additional award of 50,000 shares to recognize his increasing responsibilities with the Company.
-Mr. Demaree and Mr. Hanson received equity awards as part of their on-hire package when they joined us in mid-2018.
-The Compensation Committee approved these grants on June 7, 2018 and the options were granted on each employees' respective employment start dates.
-The Compensation Committee determined the size of these awards based on their extensive experience in the industry, their executive leadership experience, along with the on-hire awards granted to executive officers in similar positions at our peer companies, determined based on data provided by Radford.
-Mr. Phillips did not receive any equity awards in 2018 because the equity awards received as part of his on-hire package when he joined us in November 2017 were intended to provide Mr. Phillips with equity compensation for 2017 and 2018.
+Additionally, during 2019, the Compensation Committee granted awards in connection with the initial onboarding of named executive officers or based on their increasing responsibilities with the Company.
+On May 8, 2019, Ms. Moses received an additional award of 50,000 shares to recognize her appointment as Chief Financial Officer.
+Mr. Avagliano received an equity award of 300,000 shares as part of his on-hire package when he joined us at the end of July 2019.
+The Compensation Committee determined the size of the awards based on his strong industry background, his recent position with a large pharmaceutical company, his executive leadership experience, along with the on-hire awards granted to executive officers in similar positions at our peer companies, determined considering data provided by Radford.
+The Compensation Committee approved the grant on June 26, 2019 and the options were granted on July 29, 2019, his employment start date.